-- Behaviour which is based on RESPECT for everyone, RESPECT for the school environment and RESPECT for other pupils' belongings. - Behaviour which does not offend or affect the safety or learning of other members of the school community. - Good behaviour in all aspects of school life this includes: trips, clubs, sporting events, learning outside the classroom, travelling to and from school etc.
+- Good behaviour in all aspects of school life this includes: trips, clubs, sporting events, learning outside the classroom, travelling to and from school etc. - Behaviour which is based on our school mission statement of RESPECT for everyone and everything.

 THE SCHOOL RULES: